feathersjs-ecosystem/generator-feathers/README.md

 [![Build Status](https://travis-ci.org/feathersjs/generator-feathers.png?branch=master)](https://travis-ci.org/feathersjs/generator-feathers)

-> A Yeoman generator for a Feathers application
+> A Yeoman generator for a Feathers application.
+This is a fork of the generator-feathers that places services namespaced with a . on their own url instead of the root url.
+I.E. yo feathers:service foo.bar would create the following endpoint: /foo/bar It would also place bar as a service within a foo parent directory

 ## Installation